Dark-knight-09/Docker_files/Getting started with docker.md

 6. > RUN              // install python lib using pip
 7. > ENTRYPOINT or CMD       // declaring ENTRYPOINT or default command

+NOTE:
+1.ADD: used to copy file from host with additional functionality of downloading from internet and extract files. converting Dockerfile to Dockerimage.
+2. COPY: used to copy file from host to container.

-converting Dockerfile to Dockerimage. name of the docker image should be in lowercase..
+name of the docker image should be in lowercase..
 >docker build -t [account_id]/[image_name] [dockerfile_path] // account id not necessary